OpenAgFunding/development/docs/extensions.md

 If you are building an tool that uses IATI data, consider adding support for the `tag` element.
 Below are some tips for handling tag data:

 **When querying for `tag` data** consider establishing a query that will search for both namespaced, and namespace free, data.
-This will ensure that your tool is 'future proof' for IATI 2.03, but also can accomodate data that was published before `tag` was adopted in the core standard.
+This will ensure that your tool is 'future proof' for IATI 2.03, but also can accommodate data that was published before `tag` was adopted in the core standard.

 For example, the xpath below should fetch both extension and core `tag` data: